Uranite/svt-av1-tritium/README.md

 Please note that this fork may not be a 1-to-1 copy of changes made in 3.x, and may include additional features or changes that could potentially change, break, or fix certain behaviour.

-The primary branch is [testing-2.3.0-C](https://github.com/5fish/svt-av1-psy/tree/testing-2.3.0-C); other branches may include experiments and may be out of date.
+The primary branch is [main](https://github.com/5fish/svt-av1-psy/tree/main); experimental changes and additions will be hosted on [exp](https://github.com/5fish/svt-av1-psy/tree/exp).

 Below is a non-exhaustive list of notable surface-level differences between 3.x and this fork:
 - ~~`--frame-luma-bias` has been renamed in 3.x to `--luminance-qp-bias`; this change has not been reflected here.~~